 The image of the spindle "piercing" the red yarn is a symbol of the Passion of Jesus Christ.
 The dove is most likely a later addition; in origin the ray of light touched the shoulder of Mary.
 The scene is very lively and realistic.

-Beginning with the XIVth century Mary was portrayed in the Annunciation with a book in her hands (see a 1333 painting by Simone Martini - it opens in another window).
+Beginning with the XIVth century Mary was portrayed in the Annunciation with a book in her hands.
 This became the traditional iconography of the event for the Roman Catholic Church and it was followed in the relief of the XVth century southern portal of the Cathedral.

 The small cross-vaults in the